WaSQL/php/README.md

 - copy sample.htaccess in the wasql folder to c:\appserv\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
 Make sure it does not have the .txt extension
 - rename C:\AppServ\www\index.php file to C:\AppServ\www\index_ori.php

-- Open up C:\AppServ\php7\php.ini
-- uncomment any extensions you want enabled.
+- Open up C:\AppServ\php7\php.ini in a text editor and uncomment any extensions you want enabled.
 For example, extension=pgsql to enable postgres

 - restart Apache.
 (Click on the windows key and search for "Apache Restart")
 - open a DOS console and type >mysql -u root -p <ENTER>.
 Then enter your password and hit <ENTER>.
 Type the following (changing the user and pass to match the config.xml file)